 A project funded through an EPA Regional Applied Research Effort (RARE) grant, with additional funding from the National Park Service, is now in its second year.
 This collaborative project between EPA ORD, EPA Region 8, NPS and Colorado State University (CSU) seeks to measure NH3 and other reactive N dry deposition fluxes in RMNP and along the NH3 transport path from agricultural sources on the Front Range to the Park.
 The first set of flux measurements was collected during the summer of 2021 over an evergreen forest in RMNP.
-During 2022, flux measurements will be collected at a grassland site between RMNP and the agricultural source region on the Front Range.
-In addition to direct flux measurements, seasonal and annual NH_3 fluxes will be modeled at both sites using measurements of NH_3 air concentrations, micrometeorology, and soil and vegetation emission potentials.
+During 2022, flux measurements were collected at a grassland site (NOAA Table Mountain facility) near Boulder, CO.
+In addition to direct flux measurements, seasonal and annual NH3 fluxes will be modeled using measurements of NH3 air concentrations, micrometeorology, and soil and vegetation emission potentials.
+A final project report is expected summer of 2023.